-When living with an eating disorder, you’ll problem never think, “I‘m going to stop right here.
+When living with an eating disorder, you’ll probably never think, “I‘m going to stop right here.
 This is the perfect body.
 This is exactly what I was longing for!“

 The concept of anorexia is always more.
 More inches to lose, more calories to avoid.
 And more pain to find.

-We try to fill this by either moving towards or away from food, but this just leaves us feeling even more empty.
-It‘s a vicious circle.
+We try to fill this by either moving towards or away from food.
+And by trying to control food.
+But this just leaves us feeling even more empty.
+It‘s a vicious cycle.

 What’s the cure for this?
 I believe love is the cure.
 Slowly but surely learning to love.
 Loving ourselves as well as others.

 Start by taking a step back and thinking of who you truly are behind that body of yours.